malloryfreeberg/whoami/README.md

 #### [Galaxy Training Network](https://training.galaxyproject.org/)

-A collection of open tutorials developed and maintained by the worldwide Galaxy community
+A collection of open bioinformatics tutorials and training resources developed and maintained by the global Galaxy community

 #### [Human Cell Atlas](https://www.humancellatlas.org/)

-An international group of researchers aiming to create comprehensive reference maps of all human cells — the fundamental units of life — as a basis for both understanding human health and diagnosing, monitoring, and treating disease
+An international group of researchers aiming to create comprehensive reference maps of all human cells — the fundamental units of life — as a basis for understanding human health and diagnosing, monitoring, and treating disease

 ### Academic record :nerd_face: